Senior Leadership Team

 Year 7 Teacher

-Lynette has over twenty years of teaching experience across all age groups, including working in an international PYP school in Hong Kong.
-She is currently a Year 7 teacher at St Mark’s, as well as the Literacy Coordinator for Upper Primary and our Year 7 and 8 Specialist Technology teacher.
+Lynette has over 20 years of teaching experience across all age groups, including working in an international PYP school in Hong Kong.
+She is currently a Year 8 teacher at St Mark’s, as well as the Language Coordinator and our Year 7 and 8 Specialist Technology teacher.

 Lynette’s highlights of school life include working on school productions, assisting children in gaining skills and enjoyment across all aspects of sport and PE, and encouraging a love of literature.
 Outside of school she enjoys singing with a large Acapella group, artistic endeavours and running.